lkdjiin/bookmarks/README.markdown

 Description
 -----------

-Bookmarks is a library to parse or build a file of bookmarks, currently only files in netscape format, like the ones exported by Delicious or Firefox.
+Parse or build a file of bookmarks, in the *Netscape Bookmark File Format*.

 Install
 -------------------------

-On the CLI

-    gem install bookmarks

-or in a Gemfile
+In Gemfile:

     gem 'bookmarks'